microsoft/Windows-driver-samples/network/ndis/mux/ReadMe.md

 The driver’s `MPReturnNetBufferLists` function is called either by NDIS or by MUX itself when protocols are done with a received `NET_BUFFER_LIST`.
 This function returns the original `NET_BUFFER_LIST` indicated by the lower driver, if any, by calling `NdisReturnNetBufferLists.`

-The driver indicates up received frames that do not have an IEEE 802.1Q tag header in them – see function `PtHandleRcvTagging`.
+The driver indicates up received frames that do not have an IEEE 802.1Q tag header in them, see function **PtHandleRcvTagging**.
 It always strips off tag headers, if present, on received frames.
-If a non-zero VLAN ID is configured, then it checks received frames that contain tag headers for matching VLAN Ids – only matching frames are indicated up to protocols.
+If a non-zero VLAN ID is configured, then it checks received frames that contain tag headers for matching VLAN Ids, only matching frames are indicated up to protocols.
 Any VLAN/priority information present in incoming frames is copied to per-packet information fields of indicated `NET_BUFFER_LIST` structures.

 ### Status Indications